EGREM

 EGREM (Empresa de Grabaciones y Ediciones Musicales, Spanish for Enterprise of Recordings and Musical Editions) is the national record label of Cuba.
 It is headquartered in Centro Habana, where its main record studios (Estudios Areito 101 & 102) operate.
 It was founded in 1964 after the nationalization of the Cuban music industry, absorbing the assets of Panart.
 EGREM had a monopoly on music production activities from 1964 until the late 1980s when independent labels reemerged.
 EGREM's archive comprises "the most extensive catalog of Cuban music in the world".

 Since 2002, EGREM has a commercial director, a public relations department and a web site.
 Although the label had a history of international licensing deals, direct distribution of EGREM's music did not occur until August 2004, when several agreements were made between the label and European record companies.
-In 2005, the SGAE (Spanish copyright agency) began to distribute online part of EGREM's catalog.
+In 2005, the SGAE (Spanish copyright agency) began to distribute part of EGREM's catalog online.
 On September 15, 2015, Sony Music announced that it would distribute EGREM's recordings internationally.